gabriel-tincu/asucks/README.md

    3) [ ] UDP

 - Add a dockerfile plus instructions
-- Bundle what are now functions for starting the server into classes, for embedded use
-- Add graceful shutdown logic for said classes

 Currently there is a growing test suite that handles both unit and integration tests (those could use some improvement)